 Article III — VR Booth Human Rights

-No volunteer shall be assigned to VR Expo Center duty for more than five (5) consecutive hours without relief.
+No volunteer shall be assigned to Expo VR Center duty for more than five (5) consecutive hours without relief.
 This clause was drafted retroactively in reference to an event that already happened.
 We are choosing not to name the year out of respect for the volunteer involved, who is fine, but prefers a window seat now.

 Article IV — Flat-Pack Furniture Arbitration